levo-thienan95/knowledge-graph-agent/docs/knowledge-graph-overview.md

 - Using Python language for AI Agent
 - Using LangChain framework to build AI Agent, and LangGraph to manage workflows
 - Integration with LLM models (e.g.OpenAI...)
-- Using vector database with Pinecone
+- Using vector database with Pinecone and Chroma

 ## Architecture Overview